kevin-insight/byoc/awards/index.md

 # Awards and Recognition

-<p class="lead">On this page: A list of awards won by School Software Group and BuildYourOwnCurriculum.</p>
+A list of awards won by School Software Group and BuildYourOwnCurriculum.